codeaudit/SayKitSDK/Developer Guide/handling-user-commands.md

 SayKit’s user command processing pipeline is similar in spirit to UIKit’s UIEvent processing paradigm.
 Like UIKit, the process is split between recognition and delivery phases.
 Unlike UIKit, SayKit’s pipeline is general enough to handle all kinds of command sources and responders, not just GUI- or device-centric ones.

-[insert high-level pipeline for example command].
+[insert Figure UC 1: high-level pipeline for example command].

 ### SAYCommand